oliverepper/oliver-epper.de/Content/posts/automatically-stamp-an-object-with-a-unique-pin.md

 ## Update

 When I test this under heavy load (> 100 creations/s) I still keep getting the same pins sometimes.
-While this is not a problem for my usecase I am still very interested in an even better solution.
+While this is not a problem for my use case I am still very interested in an even better solution.
 When I use `Date().timeIntervalSince1970` I get the same pins less frequently but I guess that's just because the operation might be slower than getting an UUID.
 Any ideas welcome!

 ## Update 2

-Here's the fix 😎 With Postgres you can tell the database to skip a entry if it cannot attain a lock immediatley!
+Here's the fix 😎 With Postgres you can tell the database to skip an entry if it cannot attain a lock immediatley!
 That solves it:

 ```sql
 UPDATE pins SET selector=uuid_string WHERE pin = (SELECT pin FROM pins WHERE selector IS NULL LIMIT 1 FOR UPDATE SKIP LOCKED) RETURNING pin;